Las Vegas gunman 'planned to escape'

 The FBI's Aaron Rouse said no link to terrorism had been found so far, but they would not discard the possibility.

-- He had booked into an apartment at the high-rise Ogden in downtown Las Vegas a week earlier during a different open-air festival where acts including Muse, Lorde, Chance the Rapper and Blink-182 were due to play
+It has also emerged that a week before his massacre, Paddock booked into a central Las Vegas apartment.

-- A hotel security guard who led police to Paddock's room was shot - there were 200 rounds of ammunition in the corridor - but continued to help until he was ordered to seek medical attention
+It was in a high-rise tower overlooking another open-air concert, Life is Beautiful, where acts included Muse, Lorde and Chance the Rapper.

-The sheriff said more than 100 investigators had been combing through the Paddock's life "to produce a profile of someone I would call disturbed and dangerous".
+The sheriff said more than 100 investigators had been combing through "disturbed and dangerous" Paddock's life.

-Paddock, he said, was "a man who spent decades acquiring guns and ammo".
+Some 33 of the 47 weapons the suspect owned were bought in the past year.

 LAS VEGAS SHOOTING: TIMELINE